How To Become a Social Worker

 Master’s Degree in Social Work (MSW)

-A Master of Social Work (MSW) degree builds upon the foundation established in a BSW program.
+For those looking to work in clinical or specialized social work roles, a Master’s in Social Work (MSW) is often required.
+This degree builds upon the foundation established in a BSW program.
 MSW programs often offer specialized tracks or concentrations, allowing students to focus on specific areas of practice, such as clinical social work, child and family services, or community development.
-Accredited MSW programs require field placements or internships, which provide valuable practical experience.
 Obtaining an MSW degree is often necessary for clinical social work positions and can lead to more advanced roles in the field.

 Doctorate in Social Work (DSW or Ph.D.)